Local Risk Decomposition for High-frequency Trading Systems: Extracting performance indices from the LRD

 \section{Extracting performance indices from the LRD}

 In the previous section, we introduced a framework to estimate local risk measures from the \PandL of a trading strategy.
-The complete time/scale decomposition, despite being a faithful representation of the {\em PandL}'s dynamics, as well as visually appealing, can be cumbersome to use in practical applications, such as algorithms for portfolio optimization.
+The complete time/scale decomposition, despite being a faithful representation of the {\em PandL}'s dynamics, as well as visually appealing, can be cumbersome to use in practical applications, such as algorithms for strategies optimization.
 It is, therefore, of interest to derive a single performance indicator from the information provided by the LRD.

-The advantage of having a LRD of the \PandL signal lies in the possibility of customize the final indicator according to the user's specific need.
+The advantage of having a LRD of the \PandL signal lies in the possibility to ``customize" the final indicator according to the user's specific need.
 In other words, different traders may focus on different investment horizons or could be more interested in limited periods of time characterized by specific market condition: these preferences can be encoded in the integration of the LRD.
-In fact, for a generic local performance measure, $f$, (LRA or LSR, for example) we define our indicator as the convolution of this quantity with time/scale kernels.
+In fact, for a generic local performance measure, $f$, (LRA or LSR, for example) we define our indicator as the convolution of this quantity with time/scale kernels over the ranges of interest as, for instance, from $T_{0}$ to $T$ for time and from $h_{min}$ to $h_{max}$ for the investment horizon.
 In order to ease the notation, we assume a continuous decomposition for the \PandL , that is $i \rightarrow t$ and $h \rightarrow s$, and we define an LRD indicator as

 where